gmnprada/wanbioner/docs/README.md

 Wanbioner Core Common Structure , shortest "Common Core" abbreviation, header , variable and lookup table, packet and message structure to be used across OSI Layer , either secure network or unsecure network to be used as protocol agreements, consensus, and monitoring.

 Purpose
-- Make data persistent across wanbioner node
+- Make data persistent across wanbioner node , machine , or system
 - Make cross compability to be used as data agremeent, consensus , monitoring ,evaluation,  between different operating system, machine and programming language
 - Make Compressed format, encoding, decoding of data persistent on lookup table how its should be interpreted from human readable message into machine language , numbering system (binary, hex , octal, bit , qubit) , or other domain specific language system on encoding and decoding the message data.